Sports News Roundup: Soccer-UEFA moves Champions League final from St Petersburg to Paris; Athletics-Australian middle distance icon Landy dies at 91 and more | Sports-Games

 Athletics-Australian middle distance icon Landy dies at 91

-John Landy, the Australian middle distance runner who became the second man to break the four-minute mile, has died at 91, prompting tributes from the athletics world.
-Landy held world records for the 1,500 metres and the mile, and won Olympic bronze at the 1956 Melbourne Games.
+John Landy, the Australian middle-distance runner who became the second man to break the four-minute mile, has died at 91, prompting tributes from the athletics world.
+Landy held world records for the 1,500 meters and the mile and won Olympic bronze at the 1956 Melbourne Games.

 Soccer-New York City bid to repeat as MLS Cup champions